DataDog/documentation/content/agent/proxy.md

 2. `HTTPS_PROXY`, `HTTP_PROXY`, and `NO_PROXY` environment variables
 3. Values inside `datadog.yaml`

-[Refer to our log collection documentation page to learn how to forward your logs with a proxy][7].
+[Check the log collection documentation page to learn how to forward your logs with a proxy][7].

 [7]: /logs/log_collection/#using-a-proxy-for-logs